Super Bowl ads dialed up fun as an antidote to politics

 But there were still some serious messages in the mix.

 The NFL ran a 60-second ad about the devastation police violence has on families and its Inspire Change Initiative that was created to spread awareness of social justice issues.
-But some criticized the ad as league hypocrisy given the exile of former player Colin Kaepernick over similar issues.
+But some criticized the ad as league hypocrisy given the exile of former player Colin Kaepernick over his activism on similar issues.

 Kapernick started a wave of protests about social and racial injustice by kneeling during the national anthem at games.
 “Every attempt by the @NFL to rehabilitate its image among Black viewers will ring hollow as long as Kaepernick is still unsigned to an NFL team,” tweeted Rashad Robinson, president of advocacy group Color of Change.
 “You cannot co-opt his message and blackball him at the same time.”